r-xue/pipeline/doc/pipeline_tests.md

     "import pytest; pytest.main(['-vv', '-m alma and fast', '--compare-only', '<pipeline_dir>/pipeline/infrastructure/utils/regression-tester.py'])"
 ```

 The `--longtests` option enables the longer tests to be run.
-When this option is not specificed, only the quicker set of of tests will be run.
+When this option is not specified, only the quicker set of tests will be run.

 ## Custom markers